LE MARCHE NATIONAL PARKS

 CONERO REGIONAL PARK

-This park features a smaller portion of land but just as beautiful.
-In 1987, this 60 square kilometer park spreads over the Ancona province, through Ancona, Sirolo, Camerano, and Numana.
+This park features a smaller portion of land but is just as beautiful.
+Established in 1987, this 60 square kilometer park spreads over the Ancona province, through Ancona, Sirolo, Camerano, and Numana.

-Monte Conero gives us the unique cliff which is far from easy to trek to.
+Mount Conero has a unique cliff with challenging mountain paths to climb.
 Steep paths lead the way through the Conero Regional Park with views of green countryside, hills, rocky coasts, and cities.

 GOLA DELLA ROSSA AND FRASASSI REGIONAL PARK